jallanxjallan/onemanairforce/adaptation/scenes/krokodil_kourier.md

 category: past
 date: 04 September 1947
 name: Krokodil Kourier
-status: draft
+status: synopsis
 ---

-Samuel and his band play at an exhibition.
-Between sets, Samuel chats with flamboyant Dutch artist Auke Sonnega, who surreptitiously hands him a small package.
-Walking back to their lodgings after the event they are stopped by a Dutch patrol.
-Samuel tells them they are musicians returning from a society gathering, and as proof they take out their guitars and break into a Dutch-language Stamboel song.
-The soldiers grin and let him pass.
-They continue walking to the house in a kampung where they will spend the night.
-Samuel gives the package to a preman who will smuggle it across the demarcation line to Jogja.

-Samuel and his band play at an exhibition at the Kuntskring.
-In between sets, Samuel chats with Auke Sonnega, who surreptitiously hands him a small package.
-Walking back to their lodgings after the event they are stopped by a Dutch patrol.
-Samuel tells them they are musicians returning from a society gathering, and as proof they take out their guitars and break into a Dutch-language Stamboel song.
-The soldiers grin and let him pass.

-They continue walking to the house in a "native" neighborhood where they will spend the night.
-Samuel gives the package to a preman who will smuggle it across the demarcation line to Jogja.
+Samuel and
+his band play at the Kuntzkrieg.
+During a break, Auke Sonnega gives Samuel a glass of iced genever wrapped in a napkin.
+Concealed in the napkin is a message to be passed to Republican operatives.
+On the way to the kampung house to meet the contact, Samuel and his band are stopped by a Dutch patrol.
+They immediately break into an impromptu concert of Dutch-language *Stamboel* songs to show they are only harmless musicians returning from an event.
+The soldiers grin and let them pass.